sushmashivakavi/docs/help/whitelisting.md

 # IP Whitelisting

-IP whitelisting allows you to create lists of trusted IP addresses or IP ranges from which API Tokens can be accessed.
-IP whitelist is a security feature often used for limiting and controlling access only to trusted users.
+IP whitelisting enables the creation of lists consisting of trusted IP addresses or IP ranges that have access to API Tokens.
+This security feature is commonly employed to restrict and regulate access exclusively to trusted users.

 ### How to Enable IP Whitelisting